Benefits of Support for Mesothelioma

 Mesothelioma patients and caregivers are encouraged to lean on their support systems following their diagnosis and during their treatment plan.
 Mesothelioma support — whether in the form of a support group, financial assistance, or simply asking for help with daily tasks — can be extremely beneficial for patients’ well-being.

-It’s also important to note that it is still possible to receive treatment for mental health conditions even while battling cancer.
+It’s also important to note that receiving treatment for mental health conditions is still possible even while battling cancer.
 Talk to your doctor about what next steps you can take if you begin experiencing symptoms of anxiety and/or depression after your mesothelioma diagnosis.

 How can I find mesothelioma support groups online?